Chicken Teriyaki (song)

-"Chicken Teriyaki" (stylized in all caps) is a song by Spanish singer and songwriter Rosalía.
-It was released on 24 February 2022 through Columbia Records, as the third single from her third studio album Motomami (2022).
+"Chicken Teriyaki" is a song by Spanish singer Rosalía.
+It was released on 24 February 2022 by Columbia Records as the third single from her third studio album Motomami (2022).
 The song was written by Rosalía, Raúl Alejandro, Qukaracho, Kamaal Fareed, El Guincho, Michael Uzowuru, and Sky Rompiendo, with the last three also serving as producers alongside the performer and Noah Goldstein.

+The song was commercially successful across some Hispanoamerican countries such as El Salvador, Guatemala and Peru where "Chicken Teriyaki" placed between the first ten positions of their charts.
+Elsewhere the single charted in Spain, Portugal and some other countries.

 Background

 Rosalía teased "Chicken Teriyaki" for the first time through TikTok on 16 February and confirmed its release as a promotional single the week after.

 Composition

 "Chicken Teriyaki" is a "difficult, enjoyment social gathering" mid-tempo "TikTok-ready" reggaeton track that runs for two minutes and two seconds.
 Conceived at the Mercer Hotel in New York City and later recorded at Electric Lady, the song talks about a trip to the city through "ironic lyrics".
 The concept of the song was mainly inspired in the 1981 painting Arroz con Pollo by Jean-Michel Basquiat.
 Talking to Apple Music 1, Rosalía stated that she was "just having fun" making the record.
 Lyrical references include Julio Iglesias, Mike Dean, and Naomi Campbell, among others.